MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/4-dependency.md

 - **Registries**, an example of a registry might be a global registry like the NPM one.
 It is possible to host your own registries that can be either private or public.
 - **Repositories**, instead of pointing to a registry it's possible to point out a GitHub URL and install the package from there.
-- **Files**, a package can be installed from a zipped file.
+- **Files**, a package can be installed from a local folder or zipped file.
 Installing from a package is a common scenario when you are trying to develop your own Node.js libraries and want to test it locally or you for some reason don't want to use a registry.
 - **Directory**, you can install right from a directory as well.

 ### The NPM registry and tool